 This coverage will help cover the medical bills of someone who is injured on your property, whether or not you are at fault.

 Building Property Coverage

-This coverage will help you pay repairs to the structure of your condo or upgrades that you made, like your built-in appliances and custom hardwood flooring.
+This coverage will help you pay for repairs to the structure of your condo or upgrades that you made, like your built-in appliances and custom hardwood flooring.
 The extent of your building property coverage depends on what’s already covered by your condo association policy.